DQL Function Reference¶

 Time series functions are used to process data that changes over time, especially Counter-type metrics.

-Rollup functions are used to preprocess raw time series data within a time window.
+Rollup functions are used for preprocessing raw time series data within time windows.
 For detailed explanation, please refer to Rollup Functions in this article.

 Writing Instructions: